yenju0425/MyPortfolio/README.md

     - Learning how to use TypeScript.
     - Completing the framework of the portfolio.

 - [x] May.
-Coding the backend part of the poker game:
+Coding the backend part of the poker game: [Hand Ranking Algorithm](https://github.com/yenju0425/MyPortfolio/blob/main/games/sng/modules/sngRound.ts#L50)
     - Learning how to use Socket.io.
     - Implementing the framework of the poker game, including the game cycle.
     - Implementing the basic algorithms of the poker game, such as determining the winner and handling ties.